msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

      to sort through all of the data for a hash key to find a needed record.
 Additionally the use of local secondary indices places hard limitations on the amount of data assocated with any given hash key in the system.
    - **Load Balancing & Performance**: This next point could also be placed under design limitations.
 The provisioned throughput units in DynamoDB are allocated across hash keys stored in a table.
-Access hot spots wnere an application very frequently updates or inserts records under the same hash key can lead to poor performance since not all of provisioned throughput for a table is available to a single hash key.
+Hot spots where an application very frequently updates or inserts records under the same hash key can lead to poor performance since not all of provisioned throughput for a table is available to any single hash key.

-   DymanoDB has the above limitations and some others--there are situations where DynamoDB would be an inappropriate
+   DymanoDB has the above limitations and some others, which leads us to situations where DynamoDB would be an inappropriate
    choice:

    - Data warehousing